uberVelocity/Tasker/tasker/Things we need to look into.md

 - The data can be fabricated.
 - The functionality is not that important (how the tasks get consumed / computed which server to use).
 - CSS framework: Materialize
+- Serve the UI using another server.
+So, build for production, put the public files on a webserver and feed that to the front end.